graphile/worker/website/docs/schema.md

    abreast of the progress of their various background jobs, but is also useful for tracking completed jobs (which Graphile Worker will delete on success).

-## Use a PostgreSQL user with restricted rights
+## Using a PostgreSQL user with restricted rights

 Graphile Worker expects to execute as the database owner (not superuser) role.
 If you want to use a PostgreSQL user with limited permissions instead, you will